Jim Davidson: Taxation and bankruptcy

 On 27 August 2003, after a meeting with the Inland Revenue, Davidson said he spent £10,000 a week on back taxes, commission to agents, maintenance and school fees, and a £2.2 million mortgage: "My problem is money – I used to earn five times as much as I do now, but I still pay the same maintenance, school fees and commission to agents," he told Radio Times magazine.

 On 6 July 2006, having failed to keep up payments on a £1.4 million back tax bill that he had reduced to £700,000, Davidson was declared bankrupt.

 Online career

 In spring 2020, Davidson launched his own YouTube channel, where he presented short videos each week, giving his take on the recent news events, and sharing his opinion on news stories and events of the day.
 The channel was launched at the start of the COVID-19 pandemic and subsequent lockdown in the United Kingdom.
 Davidson continued to upload short videos, usually on a daily basis.
 In December 2020, after lockdown measures were put into place in England, Davidson named his daily uploads "Lockdown Diary".

+He then went on to launch his own separate streaming service Ustreme, featuring himself and other comedians deemed too controversial for the mainstream.